 The Jungle and Wider Estate are unfortunately not easily accessible to everyone.
 The gradients of the pathways to these areas are very steep and sometimes the route involves wooden boardwalk and steps.
 For this reason and your safety, we kindly ask wheelchair users to refrain from entering these areas.

-Our Visitor Reception and Ticket Office have free garden maps and Accessible Heligan maps, which will help you to get an idea of the site and its size.
-For specific and detailed information about our paths, pleas feel free to refer to our full access guide.
+Our Ticket Office has free garden maps and Accessible Heligan maps, which will help you to get an idea of the site and its size.
+For specific and detailed information about our paths, please feel free to refer to our full access guide.

 Pre-arrival: getting the most out of your visit

 Manual wheelchairs are available to borrow, free of charge, from our Visitor Reception on a first-come, first-served basis.

 We also have two mobility scooters available in two time slots: from 10am to 1pm and from 1.30pm to 4.30pm – this includes a short induction although we do insist that visitors have previous experience of using a mobility scooter.
 Pre-booking is advisable by phoning us on 01726 845100, although bookings are taken a maximum of four weeks in advance.
 Our mobility scooters are Rascal – Pioneer model capable of carrying up to 159kg.
 To check-in for your scooter induction, please drop into our Visitor Reception.

 To get the best experience from your visit, please ask for an Accessible Heligan map and access advice from our Reception team before going off to explore the gardens.
 You are most welcome to bring your own motorised wheelchairs or scooters but please be advised that this is at your own risk.

 Accessible parking bays are situated nearest to the entrance; these bays are on flat ground and have a compacted gravel-dust surface.
 The parking bays start at approximately 50m from the entrance facilities.

 When you drive into Heligan please display your Blue Badge clearly if you have one.